enoughpaladin00/NoSQL-vs-SQL/project_queries.md

 ## Test 1: Direct Connections (1 Hop)
 **Objective:** Find all computers directly connected to a specific starting computer.
-**Description:** A basic retrieval query.
-Both databases should perform this operation quickly and with simple syntax.

 **PostgreSQL (SQL):**
 SELECT destination_computer
 FROM network_events
 WHERE source_computer = 'START_COMPUTER';